-Something I get a bit tired of saying about retro style music is that it sounds like it belongs in the environment where it takes place.
+Something I get a bit tired of saying about retro-style music is that it sounds like it belongs in the environment where it takes place.
 That doesn’t really apply to the music in Struggle for Talyria.
 The music sounds like it should.
-It’s slow and somber during the cutscenes, and it’s fast-paced during the batles.
+It’s slow and somber during the cutscenes, and it’s fast-paced during the battles.
 It’s even compressed to sound more like a retro game.

 The problem is that it’s what you would expect and it delivers a lot less.
 There are not a lot of memorable melodies and there are few recognizable instruments throughout most of the soundtrack.
-What you can recognize sound very digital, like it was played on a syntheziser, and not a modern one.
+What you can recognize sounds very digital, like it was played on a synthesizer and not a modern one.
 It’s dull and forgettable and leaves very little impression.

 The scaling and proportions of the characters and background scenery is incredibly awkward.
 It’s something that if you play the game for more than an hour, you will notice and it will get on your nerves.
-If you try and walk up to a bookshelf or to the door of a house, you will end up misaligned with it.
-It happens a lot because the characters and background s are not the same scale.
-This happens very often and just become a frequent annoyance.
+If you try and walk up to a bookshelf or the door of a house, you will end up misaligned with it.
+It happens a lot because the characters and backgrounds are not on the same scale.
+This happens very often and just becomes a frequent annoyance.

 The Talking Parts

-A very large percentage of this game is dedicated to dialogue, and we do see a lot of story unfolding between the characters during these scenes.
-There are betrayals, deaths and assaults and a lot of heavy emotions conveyed during these scenes and it can get very powerful at times.
+A very large percentage of this game is dedicated to dialogue, and we do see a lot of the story unfolding between the characters during these scenes.
+There are betrayals, deaths, assaults and a lot of heavy emotions conveyed during these scenes that can get very powerful at times.
 It’s engaging and informative and I can see why it made up such a large part of the game.

 Z…We’ve reached the end.
 Anything Else?

 There are a lot of assets that have been clearly borrowed from several early Squaresoft games.
 The character icons are redrawn from Final Fantasy 6.
-There are also several sprites that have been clearly lifted from Chrono Trigger.
+Several sprites have also been clearly lifted from Chrono Trigger.